keirthana/anbox-cloud-docs/howto/install/customize-installation.md

-(howto-customise-installation)=
+(howto-customize-installation)=
-# How to customise your installation
+# How to customize your installation

-There are two main ways to customise the Anbox Cloud deployment:
+There are two main ways to customize the Anbox Cloud deployment:

 1. Use overlays in conjunction with the published Anbox Cloud bundle.
 2. Edit the bundle file.

-Using an overlay means that you can easily apply your customisation to different versions of the bundle, with the possible downside that changes in the structure of new versions of Anbox Cloud might render your overlay obsolete or non-functional (depending on what exactly your overlay does).
+Using an overlay means that you can easily apply your customization to different versions of the bundle, with the possible downside that changes in the structure of new versions of Anbox Cloud might render your overlay obsolete or non-functional (depending on what exactly your overlay does).

-Saving a copy of the bundle file and editing that file means that your customisation will always work, but of course, this method requires that you create a new file for each version of Anbox Cloud.
+Saving a copy of the bundle file and editing that file means that your customization will always work, but of course, this method requires that you create a new file for each version of Anbox Cloud.

 ## Use overlay files